-The hologram concert revolution is here whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly
+The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 Tudor and Becker are tapping into a booming demand for live experiences that has helped the top 100 concert tours alone grow to more than $65 billion globally, according to Pollstar.
 In addition, the nostalgia market shows no signs of abating: Four of the top 10 touring artists in 2018 were “legacy acts”: The Eagles, Roger Waters, U2, and the Rolling Stones.

 One of the main factors behind Base’s early success is its technology is a significant upgrade from Tupac’s Coachella cameo while also being nimble enough to allow for a relatively aggressive touring schedule.
-However, even with sharper graphics and the stamp of legitimacy a tour like Houston’s may confer, Base still faces meaningful challenges.
-It not only has to prove that this nascent technology can help establish a new type of live entertainment but it also has to do so amid the ethical questions that surround holographic performances of deceased celebrities.
+However, even with sharper graphics and the stamp of legitimacy that a tour like Houston’s may confer, Base still faces meaningful challenges.
+It not only has to prove that this nascent technology can help establish a new type of live entertainment, but it also has to do so amid the ethical questions that surround holographic performances of deceased celebrities.

 Reanimating Pepper’s Ghost